 Here’s how to start a gift basket business in seven steps:

-Finding a niche helps differentiate your business from the competition.
-A niche targets a specific audience or fills a specific need.
-The narrower your market, the easier it will be for your gift baskets to become the go-to solution for that audience.
+Choosing a niche helps your gift basket business stand out in a competitive market.
+A well-defined niche targets a specific audience or need, making it easier for your brand to become the go-to solution for that market.

 Our guide to finding a profitable niche market outlines three steps for finding your niche: